spack/spack/lib/spack/docs/packaging_guide.rst

 Notice that we didn't use ``@:3``.
 Version ranges are *inclusive*, so ``@:3`` means "up to and including any 3.x version".

-What if a package can only be built with Python 2.6?
+What if a package can only be built with Python 2.7?
 You might be inclined to use:

 .. code-block:: python

-   depends_on('python@2.6')
+   depends_on('python@2.7')

 However, this would be wrong.
-Spack assumes that all version constraints are exact, so it would try to install Python at exactly ``2.6``.
+Spack assumes that all version constraints are exact, so it would try to install Python not at ``2.7.18``, but exactly at ``2.7``, which is a non-existent version.
 The correct way to specify this would be:

 .. code-block:: python